edwardtanguay/solidjs-learn-showcase/README.md

 # solidjs-learn-showcase

-This is a showcase site that I created while taking a course on SolidJS.
+This is a showcase site that I am creating while taking a course on SolidJS.

 - repo: https://github.com/edwardtanguay/solidjs-learn-showcase
 - live: https://solidjs-learn-showcase.vercel.app